Ljubomir Czajkowsky: Career in Austria

 After moving to Austria, he settled in Innsbruck.
 In 1948, he won the Austrian Open Kitzbühel, and the following year, he was a finalist in the tournament, losing to German Willy Stingl (6:1, 6:2, 6:3).

 On May 6–8, 1949, he took part in the 1949 Davis Cup, where in the second round he lost to Dragutin Mitić with a score of 2:6, 2:6, 2:6 and to Milan Branović with a score of 4:6, 3:6, 4:6 in singles.
 The Austrian team eventually lost to the Yugoslavia with a score of 1:4.
 In the same year, he took part in the BMW Open tournament, losing in the quarterfinals to Gottfried von Krym.

 In 1950 he won the Austrian Open Kitzbühel again.
 In the same year he took part in the Innsbruck and Salzburg tournaments, where he lost in both the doubles and mixed doubles, as well as in the singles.
 At the end of the tournament he became the seventh seed in Austria.

 In August 1951, he won the international tennis tournament of the Linz Figure Skating and Tennis Club in singles.
 He also took part in the tournament between the national teams of Austria and Yugoslavia, where he lost to the Yugoslavs in both singles and doubles with a score of 0:2.

 He played in various tennis competitions until 1957.

 Later life and death

-Chaykivsky playing career ended with an injury when he fell on his racket and broke a rib.
-Howeve, he did not leave tennis after that, but gave lessons as an instructor.
+Chaykivsky's playing career ended with an injury when he fell on his racket and broke a rib.
+However, he did not leave tennis after that, but gave lessons as an instructor.
 Lubomyr Chaykivsky died in Munich from pneumonia in 1974.